Ernest Cromwell Peake: Legacy

 Ernest Cromwell Peake died on 24 December 1950.
 He was the first medical missionary to attempt to bring modern Western medical techniques to rural China through the London Missionary Society.
 Peake’s legacy began with a cataract operation that he performed upon a prominent Chinese citizen who had hit his 70s and had gone blind with age.
 Peake knew that in order to become respected as a missionary, and ultimately live safely in China, this surgery had to go well.
 The surgery was a success, and became a Peake family legend and a Chinese legend as well.
 After the surgery was performed, Peake walked outside to a procession of dejected men bowed down and marching in a line formed by holding the pigtail of the man in front of him.
 The local blind men were walking to the hospital, let by the man who could now see.
 Peake then opened a new hospital in 1905, which, by 1910, maintained an annual intake for six to seven thousand patients.
 Peake was one of the missionaries that carried out the goal of the London Missionary Society, in that he taught locals modern medicine, being one of the first to do so.
 He mentored his assistant, Dr. Lei, whom had a lot of potential.
-In December 1912, the London Missionary Society appointed Peake to head the MacKenzie Hospital in Tientsin (This hospital became iconic for both China and the United States, as they would later receive money from the United States Congress in 1929 as an act for the relief of MacKenzie Memorial Hospital, German-American Hospital, and Lau Ye Kun, all of Tientsin, China for the care and treatment of Chinese citizens injured by United States Marine Corps motor vehicles, as well as for the indemnity of those nationals for persons whom personal injuries were due to the negligence of the Marine Corps).
+In December 1912, the London Missionary Society appointed Peake to head the MacKenzie Hospital in Tianjin (this hospital became iconic for both China and the United States, as they would later receive money from the United States Congress in 1929 as an act for the relief of MacKenzie Memorial Hospital, German-American Hospital, and Lau Ye Kun, all of Tianjin, China for the care and treatment of Chinese citizens injured by United States Marine Corps motor vehicles, as well as for the indemnity of those nationals for persons whom personal injuries were due to the negligence of the Marine Corps).